radarFudan/Curse-of-memory/README.md

 ## Description

 Curse of memory refers to the difficulty of learning long-term memory using recurrent models.
+Although recurrent models benefit from low inference costs, this curse restricts their effectiveness for tasks involving long sequences.
 In this paper, we study nonlinear RNNs' curse of memory phenomenon.
 It is shown that, simply adding nonlinear activations such as hardtanh and tanh does not relax the curse.
 Using stable reparameterisation such as exp parameterisation and softplus parameterisation can relax the curse of memory and achieve stable approximation for long-term memories.